fruitByTheForLoops/GraceFlopper/README.md

 Expects you to create a backing resource, i.e. postgresql database `fruity-seeds` and `fruity-seeds-test`.
 So do this before running anything.

+You also need a [trefle.io](trefle.io) token in a secrets.js file.
+The secrets file should set environment variable `TREFLE_TOKEN` to a valid token.

 Make sure all the tests pass by running `npm run test`.

 ---